gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 There are indeed whole classes of security vulnerabilities that are eliminated by using Gatsby for web development; but there are still other vulnerabilities that are shared and some that are created.
 As a Gatsby developer, you need to make sure you are aware of these possible vulnerabilities and how to remedy them.

-This post will act as an introduction to get you familiar with these concepts in Gatsby.
+This post will act as an introduction to familiarize yourself with these concepts in Gatsby.

 ## Defining Terms